-14. FIGHTING (Not Battery) - Fighting: Engaging in a physical contest or struggle with one or more persons, in the course of which punches are thrown or any part of the body is used either aggressively or in retaliation for the purpose of restraining or inflicting injury or pain upon another.
-The definition of self-defense per FTCSCis a reasonable and non-aggressive way to defend oneself against an aggressor.
+14. FIGHTING (NOT BATTERY) - Engaging in a physical contest or struggle with one or more persons, in the course of which punches are thrown or any part of the body is used either aggressively or in retaliation for the purpose of restraining or inflicting injury or pain upon another.
+The definition of self-defense per Franklin Township Community School Corporation is a reasonable and non-aggressive way to defend oneself against an aggressor.